torjc01/4eSoldat/README.md

 <img src="https://www.warmuseum.ca/ke/_resources/3124503/19700036-024.jpg" />

-**After the destruction of the regiment on the aftermath of the Battle of Hong Kong, the Royal Rifles of Canada atarted a recruitment campaign to rebuild the regiment. <br /> Source: Canada War Museum.**
+**After the destruction of the regiment on the aftermath of the Battle of Hong Kong, the Royal Rifles of Canada started a recruitment campaign to rebuild the regiment. <br /> Source: Canada War Museum.**

 <b>Liste des camps de prisonniers et les dates d'internement et de sortie</b>